Amazon.co.uk Widgets

 Step 4

 Add half a teaspoon of salt and give it a thorough mix.
-This salt will balance some of the sweetness of the rice and you will not be able to taste this later anyway.
+This salt will balance some of the sweetness of the rice, and you will not be able to taste this later anyway.
 Tightly close the lid of your rice cooker once this is done.

 Step 5

 Cooking time is usually between 20 and 25 minutes, depending on the quantity of rice.
 You can check on the progress after 15 minutes or so.
-You will know that the sticky rice is done when the steam escapes from the nozzle completely.
+You will know the sticky rice is done when the steam escapes from the nozzle completely.

 The best way to ensure that your rice is not overcooked is by setting a timer on your rice cooker.